wjlee299/nlp-recipe-recommender/README.md

 ### Selected Embedding: `model m7`

-After evaluating seven Word2Vec variants (m1–m7) on neighbor coherence and similarity strength, **model m7** was chosen for its superior semantic fidelity and highest overall similarity scores.
+After evaluating seven Word2Vec variants (m1–m7) on neighbor coherence and similarity strength, **model m7** was chosen for its better semantic fidelity and highest overall similarity scores to good neighbours.

 Training configuration for `model m7`: